The Bush administration's record on the environment is so abysmal that even a former Bush EPA official had difficulty defending it today.

 Environmentalists blasted the administration's policies at a hearing called by the Select Committee on Energy Independence and Global Warming, convened to highlight Bush's use of midnight regulations -- proposals made in the waning days of a presidency when political consequences are minimal -- to ram through rule changes on behalf of business interests.

-the lone witness called by the GOP minority, was given a chance to speak.
+Then, Jeff Holmstead, the lone witness called by the GOP minority, was given a chance to speak.

 Holmstead, once the head of the Air office at the EPA and now a lawyer at Bracewell & Giuliani, gamely attempted to defend his own record, touting an improvement in air quality in his opening statement.
 But hostile questioning put him on the defensive.
 The timing of the last-minute proposals, he said, was simply due to human responsiveness to deadlines.
 And as for global warming, other countries "have not achieved anything either."